RussOakham/ci-milestone-project-1/README.md

 ## Project overview

 The project is a small website for a restaurant based in Bristol.
-The main purpose would be to get people interested in booking a reservation at the restaurant.
+The sites main purpose is to get entice new or previous customers to book a reservation at the restaurant.
 The website promotes that the restaurant is a small independant business, whose menu is inspired by international street food.

 The live website can be found at the following link;
 [Paco's Wing Bar](https://russoakham.github.io/ci-milestone-project-1/)